klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/FromInjectionToHijacking/readme.md

    <<VirtualFree> ADDRESS-OF>
    */

     // Some indexes are static and can be populated immediately
-// The second chunk is 0
-    _Hton((ULONG64)address, ropChain, 1 * 8);
+    // The second chunk is the address to free _Hton((ULONG64)address, ropChain, 1 * 8);
     found[1] = TRUE;
-    // The fourth chunk is 0x00000800`00000000
+    // The fourth chunk is 0
     found[3] = TRUE;
-    // The sixth chunk is VirtualFree address ropChain[5 * 8 + 1] = 0x80;
+    // The sixth chunk is MEM_RELEASE
+    ropChain[5 * 8 + 1] = 0x80;
     found[5] = TRUE;